msbrogli/sdm/README.md

 Sparse Distributed Memory
 =========================

+## We have been working on a new implementation of SDM.
+It is available at [https://github.com/msbrogli/sdm-framework]. ##

 This is an implementation of SDM created by Pentti Kanerva in 1988.
 SDM is a mathematical model that has some cognitive properties.

 It was used to make simulations in my master thesis oriented by Ph.D.
 Alexandre Linhares.
 I would like to thanks him and M.Sc.
 Daniel Chada for their friendship and all their contributions to my thesis.